-At first the bat's view may seem like a very narrow view of what's really there to us, but the irony is that in many ways humans are as limited as bats are with their senses.
+At first, the bat's view may seem like a very narrow view of what's really there to us, but the irony is that in many ways humans are as limited as bats are with their senses.
 The visible wavelength we see is just a tiny fraction of the total electromagnetic spectrum.

 To get this into perspective it’s important to realise just how a narrow a window we’re peaking out at reality through.
 Visible wavelengths are just 0.00018% of the total spectrum available.
 Talk about a blinkered view of reality.
-Maybe out there in the universe there are lifeforms equipped to see the world across a wider frequencies such radio waves, gamma rays, or X-rays.
+Maybe out there in the universe, there are lifeforms equipped to see the world across wider frequencies such as radio waves, gamma rays, or X-rays.
 Imagine how limited our vision would seem to them.

-Without the insight that science has given us into these other wavelengths, in our own ways humans are just as blind as bats.
+Without the insight, that science has given us into these other wavelengths, in our own ways humans are just as blind as bats.